 Some practical knowledge of one programming language would be a distinct advantage.

 Mathematics to A-level or equivalent desirable, but GCSE/O-level considered.

 Months of entry

-This specialist postgraduate degree provides you with high-quality postgraduate training in bioinformatics, including a major research component.
-It provides a foundation for the development of essential bioinformatics knowledge and skills within the context of academic research, as well as an introduction to the emerging field of systems biology.
+This specialist postgraduate degree provides high-quality training in bioinformatics, including a major research component, and an introduction to the emerging field of systems biology.

 Information for international students

 If English is not your first language or you have not previously studied in English, our usual requirement is the equivalent of an International English Language Testing System (IELTS Academic Test) score of 6.5, with not less than 6.0 in each of the sub-tests.